-Shenandoah Run (SR) is a nine-member, folk ensemble from the Washington, DC area.
-Formed in 2011, the band presents traditional and contemporary folk music in a manner that delights a diverse mix of music lovers of all ages.
+Shenandoah Run is an eight-member folk ensemble from the Washington, DC area.
+Formed in 2011, the band performs traditional and contemporary folk music in a manner that delights a diverse mix of music lovers of all ages.

-SR showcases the spirited sounds of Americana, along with the occasional country, bluegrass or Irish tune, and delivers a rousing mix of music and styles.
+SR showcases the spirited sounds of Americana, along with the occasional country or bluegrass tune, and delivers a rousing mix of music and styles.
 The members' vocal and instrumental savvy, coupled with a strong desire to keep folk music alive and fresh, are key to the group’s success.

 Meet the Members